A cactus with thin light green pads tinted purple with stress coloration, and several-inch long spines

 Pro tip: Have a segment of cholla stuck on you?
 Park rangers recommend using a comb to remove it!

 You may be able to work spine tips out by pinching the skin under it, creating pressure pushing/pulling toward the skin's surface.
-You may get the spine to stick out enough to grab it with tweezers.
+This can get the spine to stick out enough to grab it with tweezers.
 If that doesn't work I get impatient and slice the skin open to expose the spine.
-Just be safe and sterile if you're going to act like a caveman.
+Please be safe and sterile if you're going to act like a caveman.

 In conclusion